paciorek/future-kubernetes/README.md

 ## How it works (information for developers)

- 1. The future package uses ssh to start each R worker process and set up a socket connection between the worker and the master R process.
+ 1. By default, the future package uses ssh to start each R worker process and set up a socket connection between the worker and the master R process.
  While it's probably possible use SSH between Kubernetes pods, it's most natural to have Kubernetes start the R workers, starting one R worker in each 'worker' pod that it starts.
-So in a [fork of the future package repository](https://github.com/paciorek/future) I've modified the package so that `plan()` does not try to start the R workers, but rather just connects with the workers that are already running.
-This uses some new environment variables can be set via `Rprofile.site` (see item #2 below).
+The use of `makeClusterPSOCK` does not try to start the R workers, but rather allows connections with the workers that are already running.

-    - Presumably, one would want to create a `kubernetes` plan rather than hacking the `cluster` plan.

 2. The pods run a [modified version](https://github.com/paciorek/future-kubernetes-docker) of the Rocker RStudio docker image.
-The modification installs the modified version of the R future package (see item #1 above) (plus the `future.apply` and `doFuture` packages).
-In addition two R functions are inserted into the system `Rprofile.site` file.
-One of these functions (`setup_kube`) allows Kubernetes  to install additional R packages.
+The modification installs the `future` package (plus the `future.apply` and `doFuture` packages).
+In addition an R function (`setup_kube`) is inserted into the system `Rprofile.site` file, allowing Kubernetes  to install additional R packages.

     - Note that version 3.6.2 of the `rocker/rstudio` Docker container is needed because older rocker/rstudio containers set older MRAN repositories, which pull in a version of the `globals` package that is incompatible with the current `future` package.